 - A. Forestry, tree farming and nurseries.
-Timber harvesting operations shall be conducted in accordance with best management practices so as to prevent soil erosion and damage to surface waters. - B. Agriculture. - C. Wildlife refuges, requiring no structures. - D. Publicly-owned recreational facilities, such as parks and other active and passive outdoor recreation uses, requiring no structures. - E. Conservation areas and nature and hiking trails. - F. Single family dwelling and accessory structures and uses. - G. Home occupations and home businesses. - H. Essential services - I. Cluster Development
+Timber harvesting operations shall be conducted in accordance with best management practices so as to prevent soil erosion and damage to surface waters. - B. Agriculture. - C. Wildlife refuges, requiring no structures. - D. Publicly-owned recreational facilities, such as parks and other active and passive outdoor recreation uses, requiring no structures. - E. Conservation areas and nature and hiking trails. - F. Single family dwelling and accessory structures and uses (not short-term rentals). - G. Home occupations and home businesses. - H. Essential services - I. Cluster Development (not short-term rentals)